While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Discussion

-We suggest a buffering idea toward damping deleveraging effects without greater centralization.
-The Maker system charges fees to speculators, part of which it passes on to Dai holders as an interest rate if the holder locks the Dai into a savings pool.
+We suggest a way to improve the design of Dai's savings pool toward damping deleveraging effects without greater centralization through incentivizing exchangeability of Dai during deleveraging events.
+In its current state, the Maker system charges fees to speculators, part of which it passes on to Dai holders as an interest rate if the holder locks the Dai into a savings pool.
 With modified mechanics, this savings pool can provide a buffer to deleveraging effects.
-For instance, if we allow Dai in the savings pool to be bought out at a reasonable premium by a speculator who uses it to deleverage, then deleveraging effects are bounded by the premium amount up to the size of the savings buffer.
+For instance, if we allow Dai in the savings pool to be bought out at a reasonable premium to face value by a speculator who uses it to deleverage, then deleveraging effects are bounded by the premium amount up to the size of the savings buffer.
 The Dai holders who participate in this savings pool are then compensated for providing a repurchase option to the speculator.
 The Dai holder could elect to have the repurchase fulfilled in the collateral asset, or something else, like a custodial stablecoin.
 In this way, this mechanism can provide some of the benefits of the `perfect' stability settings while enabling Dai holders to choose how decentralized they want to be.
 A Dai holder who does not require high decentralization would elect to receive the compensation from the savings pool whereas a Dai holder who requires higher decentralization would choose not to use the savings pool.
-Our model is easily extended to consider mechanisms like this.
+Our model can be extended to consider such mechanisms.

+Since the release of our paper, mechanisms resembling this, which try to boost liquidity around liquidations to quell deleveraging spirals, have been adopted by projects such as \cite{liquity}.
+Empirically, these mechanisms have the effect of smoothing deleveraging effects over a longer time period, lowering the effect of shocks but not entirely removing the short squeeze effect (see Figure~\ref{fig:liquity-stability-pool}).
+Maker has chosen to go a different direction by maintaining direct exchangeability with the custodial USDC \cite{maker_psm}, which has allowed Dai to maintain a close peg through subsequent crises at the expense of heavy reliance on custodial stablecoins.
+The stablecoin Rai has chosen a third path of instituting negative rates on stablecoin holders during crises \cite{rai} via a PID controller, which is effectively charging stablecoin holders insurance premiums when demand for stablecoins outweights demand for leverage, thus lowering demand to help attain peg.